Skip to main content

 Impact

-Accelerate Estonia, in collaboration with Sunly and the Ministry of Climate, is developing a model where energy companies renovate apartment building roofs and instal solar parks at no upfront cost to the housing associations.
-Residents can then purchase cheaper energy directly from their own roof via a Power Purchase Agreement.
-Success in this project will unlock private investment in the renovation market, lower the carbon footprint of housing, and transform energy cooperatives from a theoretical concept into a scalable reality.
+Accelerate Estonia, in collaboration with renewable energy company Sunly and the Ministry of Climate, has been working to unlock this new market vertical.
+Together, we have developed a model where energy companies install solar parks at no upfront cost to housing associations.
+Residents can then purchase cheaper, locally produced green energy directly from their own roof via a Power Purchase Agreement (PPA).

 Current status